Liberty Affair

-The Liberty Affair was an incident that culminated to a riot in 1768, leading to the Boston Massacre on March 5, 1770.
-It involved the illegal British seizure of the Liberty, a ship owned by smuggler and merchant John Hancock.
-This incident, which showed the difficulties in enforcing the British revenue laws and the growing American resentment against British rule, formed part of the series of events that led to the American Revolution.
+The Liberty Affair or Liberty Riot was a confrontation in Boston on 10 June 1768, following British customs officials' seizure of the ship Liberty, a sloop owned by wealthy merchant and tax-protester John Hancock.
+Britain had sent the American Board of Customs to Boston in 1767 to enforce the collection of customs duties established by the Townshend Acts.
+The tough enforcement of revenue regulations were met by crowd violence.
+Rioters beat up customs officials, who were forced to flee to Castle William in Boston Harbor for safety.
+The event is another demonstration of growing colonial resistance to British rule, one in a series that led to the American Revolution.

 Liberty Affair

 While the Liberty Affair took place on 10 June 1768, it was triggered by an earlier episode involving the smuggling of sixty casks of wine by Captain Daniel Malcolm in the spring of the same year.
-The new incident, which transpired on May 9, 1768, involved customs collectors boarding one of Hancock's ships, the Liberty.
+The new incident, which transpired on the evening of 9 May 1768, involved customs collectors boarding one of Hancock's ships, the Liberty.
 They found 25 pipes of Madeira wine, a figure far less than the ship was capable of carrying.
 Customs officials thought that the shipment was similar to the previous case of Malcolm's wine smuggling.

 Initially, the two tidesmen who inspected the Liberty booty found no wrongdoing.
-However, a month later, when the British warship Romney was docked in Boston, one of these customs officials recanted his account.
-Thomas Kirk, the customs collector, claimed that there were around 100 casks and that the crew offloaded them so that a quarter was left for customs tax payment.
+However, a month later, when the Royal Navy warship Romney was docked in Boston, one of these customs officials recanted his account.
+Thomas Kirk, the customs collector, claimed that there were around 100 casks and that the crew off-loaded them so that only a quarter was left for customs tax payment.
 He stated that he was imprisoned aboard the vessel for refusing to accept Hancock's bribe.
-On June 10, a riot erupted after British sailors began the process of towing the Liberty to the Romney.
-Malcolm, who was present when the British boarded Liberty, published an account in the Boston Chronicle detailing the illegal seizure of the vessel as well as his confrontation with the authorities.
-The customs house was attacked and the sailors were forced to retreat to the British warship and then to Castle William.
+On June 10, a riot erupted after the British began the process of towing the Liberty to the Romney.

+Malcolm, who was present when the British authorities boarded Liberty, published an account in the Boston Chronicle detailing the seizure of the ship as well as his confrontation with the authorities.
+The customs house was attacked and the sailors were forced to retreat to Romney and then to Castle William.
 The chief collector of customs, Joseph Harrison, his son, and Benjamin Hallowell, another customs official, were attacked by the mob when the crowd failed to block the British sailors who were towing the Liberty.
 Around 3,000 colonists participated in the riot.